MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 </figure>
 {{< /rawhtml >}}

 The day before, the kayaking guide had warned us about the gravel roads due to the rain, but we completely forgot his advice.
 While driving, we came across a closed gate, which is common in Namibia as protection against wild animals.
-From what we heard, when you encounter a gate like this, you should leave it as you found it—so we closed it after going through.
+From what we heard, when you encounter a gate like this, you should leave it as you found it, so we closed it after going through.

 Soon after, a man came out of his house, walking toward us and shouting.
 We weren’t sure what he wanted, so we waited for him to approach.
 He introduced himself as a local and began telling us how poor he was and how hard he had worked as a miner.
 We weren’t sure what he was expecting from us, but we offered some coins, which he declined.
 Just then, another car drove through the gate, distracting him long enough for us to quickly drive away.

 The road was muddy, but we kept going.
 As you might expect, we got stuck.
 We tried maneuvering the car, but it wouldn’t budge.
 We got out to assess the situation, and sure enough, the car was stuck in the mud.
 I used the shovel to dig around the tires, but we couldn’t get it free.
 Thankfully, another car that just had driven past us was occupied by tourists from South Africa.
 They had traction boards—these are boards that can be placed under tires to give them more grip.
 Further the local helped us dig, and once the car was free, the South African tourists used the boards to pull us out of the mud.
-Afterward, we thanked them, and as we re-inflated the tires, the local man—who had helped—started telling us his life story.
+Afterward, we thanked them, and as we re-inflated the tires, the local man (who had helped) started telling us his life story.

 {{< rawhtml >}}
 <figure>